 Devices running Windows, such as some PCs as well as smartphones using the Windows Phone operating system, are not directly affected by the bug.

 However, hackers could seek to profit from mass data theft from businesses and web administrators that provide things like email services, forums, or enterprise IT systems.
-These hold a large amount of sensitive data, including personal login credentials, so any individual is, potentially, indirectly vulnerable.
+These hold a large amount of sensitive data, including personal login credentials, so any individual is, potentially, or indirectly vulnerable.

 Major operating software vendors that use Unix are working around the clock on patches for the bug.
 These should appear in the coming days, so check software vendors such as Apple to see if a patch has been issued and install it on your devices as soon as you can.
 Anti-virus and security companies are also issuing patches as of Friday, so let your automatic updates run as soon as available.

 Unfortunately, not all device manufacturers may issue patches – particularly if a consumer device is outdated.

 Because of the potential for data theft, consumers should also ensure they use best practices for passwords and logins.

 That means not using the same passwords for multiple accounts, as well as using strong passwords that are long and contain a combination of numbers, characters, and upper and lower case.